hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-flat-selects.md

 </dao>
 ```

-This select specifies that:
+In this example we can see:

  - A new `WebQueriesDAO` class will be generated.
- - This DAO will include the method `findActiveAccountsWithClient` to execute this query.
+ - The DAO includes the method `findActiveAccountsWithClient()` to execute this query.
+ - A new VO `AccountClientVO` is created and populated automatically for this query.
- - The method will return a `List&lt;AccountClientVO>`.
+ - The method returns a `List<AccountClientVO>`.
  - The abstract value object `AbstractAccountClientVO` will be generated.
 It will include all columns of the result set as fully
  typed Java, fully named Java properties.
  - A concrete value object will be also generated, so the developer can add custom properties and behavior. **Important**: this concrete value object is never updated when/if the HotRod generation is executed again and again; in other words, any custom change written by the developer is safe here.

-As an example, the &lt;select> tag above could produce the value objects:
+As an example, the `<select>` tag above could produce the value objects:

 ![flat](images/nitro-flat-select.png)